KE8NUF/KE8NUF/README.md

 Hello all!
-My username is GunFighterMan101 on most if not all of my social medias, an alias would be GunFighterMan.
-I usually go by my real name online which is Damien.
+My name is Damien.
 I like to play around with code a lot, usually breaking stuff.
 I run a YouTube channel and play games a lot.
 My current most played game is Team Fortress 2.
+I am also studying for HVAC/R (Heating, Ventilation, and Air Conditioning/Refrideration).
+I am also a Technician HAM, my callsign is KE8NUF.

 Where you can reach me: